 Like Grandpa’s roses, she was a tender blossom.

 She told delightful tales after a little swig.

 My Grandpa was gardening at ninety-five.

-A favorite memory was his Santa Claus, the Dutch way.
+A favorite memory; his Santa Claus, the Dutch way.

 Wooden shoes stuffed with candy and toys.

 Laughter filled the house, his belly would shake and sway.